-DBH operates a school based program in a growing number of public and public charter schools that offers prevention, early intervention and clinical services to youth and their families.
+DBH operates a school based program in public and public charter schools that offers prevention, early intervention and clinical services to youth and their families.
 The US Surgeon General reports one in five children and adolescents experience the signs and symptoms of a diagnosable behavioral disorder each year, resulting in significant disruptions of school classrooms, increased truancy, increased risk for alcohol and drug abuse and decreased graduation rates.

 Behavioral health clinicians in public schools:

 - Complement services already offered to students and families